cloud-gov/cg-design/researchplan.md

 #### Questions (Scope to 15-20m)

--Do you currently use a GUI to manage your applications?
+- Do you currently use a GUI to manage your applications?
 (Maybe insert into screener)
-	-If so, how often?
+	- If so, how often?

--Why are you interested in using a service like Cloud.gov?
+- Why are you interested in using a service like Cloud.gov?
--What are the most important factors in your decision on using a service like Cloud.gov?
+- What are the most important factors in your decision on using a service like Cloud.gov?
--What do you do in your day-to-day work on your applications?
+- What do you do in your day-to-day work on your applications?
--How many apps would you typically have running in an instance?
+- How many apps would you typically have running in an instance?

--In what sort of situations would you use a dashboard?
+- In what sort of situations would you use a dashboard?
--What is your comfort level with the command line?
+- What is your comfort level with the command line?
--Are there any tasks that might be easier if you had a GUI to do them?
+- Are there any tasks that might be easier if you had a GUI to do them?

--At what point of the process do you pay attention to security?
+- At what point of the process do you pay attention to security?
--At what point of the process do you pay attention to compliance?
+- At what point of the process do you pay attention to compliance?

--For a cloud-hosting service, what information would you most need from a dashboard?
+- For a cloud-hosting service, what information would you most need from a dashboard?
--What would you need to do?
+- What would you need to do?
--What are some common tasks
+- What are some common tasks

 #### Visual inquiry

 _Put current Cloud.gov in front of user_

--Ask user to narrate what they see on the page.
+- Ask user to narrate what they see on the page.
-	-Observe what appears to get their attention the most.
+	- Observe what appears to get their attention the most.
-		-Why?
+		- Why?
--Ask user to interact with the page as they would if it were live.
+- Ask user to interact with the page as they would if it were live.
--Observe where they click.
+- Observe where they click.
--Why?
+- Why?
--What would you use here?
+- What would you use here?
--What is missing?
+- What is missing?

 _Put Heroku in front of user_

--Ask user to narrate what they see on the page.
+- Ask user to narrate what they see on the page.
-	-Observe what appears to get their attention the most.
+	- Observe what appears to get their attention the most.
-		-Why?
+		- Why?
--Ask user to interact with the page as they would if it were live.
+- Ask user to interact with the page as they would if it were live.
--Observe where they click.
+- Observe where they click.
--Why?
+- Why?
--What would you use here?
+- What would you use here?
--What is missing?
+- What is missing?

 ### B) Project managers